Autodesk-Forge/learn.forge.viewmodels/README.md

 # Description

-This sample is part of the [Forge Tutorials](http://forgetutorials.autodesk.io).
+This sample is part of the [Learn Forge](http://learnforge.autodesk.io) tutorials.

 # Setup